oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/index.rst

 Customization
 -------------

-To implement your extension you have to do following:
+To implement your extension:

-- Develop class that implements ExtensionVisitorInterface (also there is basic implementation in AbstractExtension class)
+- Develop a class that implements ExtensionVisitorInterface (there is also a basic implementation in AbstractExtension class)
 - Register you extension as service with tag { name: oro_datagrid.extension }

 .. toctree::